 Pittsburgh, PA 15275, USA

 The seminary is approved by the United Methodist Church for the training of candidates for ordination.
-It is a member of the Council of Mennonite Seminaries, which includes Anabaptist Mennonite Biblical Seminary, Elkhart, Indiana, and Mennonite Brethren Biblical Seminary, Fresno, California.
-Through the Theological and Pastoral Education Committee of the Mennonite Education Agency, the seminary is linked to Anabaptist Mennonite Biblical Seminary, for purposes of coordinating denominational theological education programs.
+It is a member of Mennonite Higher Education Association and reports annually to the Mennonite Education Agency.

 Current course schedules can be obtained by writing to the seminary Admissions Office or visiting the EMS web site at www.emu.edu/seminary.
 The seminary welcomes visitors to campus.
 Interviews and tours may be requested by contacting the seminary Admissions Office at via e-mail at email@example.com .
 Appointments should be made in advance.
 Prospective students are invited to visit classes, attend chapel and visit with seminary personnel.